Coggeshall: Toponymy

-Post-Beaumont, Margaret Gelling associated the name with the landscape in which the town is situated, believing that -hall comes from Anglo-Saxon healh, meaning a nook or hollow, thus rendering the name as "Cogg's nook" (with Cogg as a proper name), corresponding to Coggeshall's sunken position in the 150-foot contour line.
-There are several towns throughout Britain with similar names: Uggeshall, Cockfield, Cogshull, Cogges, and Coxhall Knoll.
-Part of the Parish was known as Crowland; the Parish of Crowland in Lincolnshire has an area within it called Gogguslands.

-Coggeshall has been called Sunnydon, referenced in 1224 as an alias for the town.

 History

 Coggeshall dates back at least to an early Saxon settlement, though the area has been settled since the Mesolithic period.
-There is evidence of a Roman villa or settlement before then and the town lies on Stane Street, which may have been built on a much earlier track.
+There is evidence of a Roman villa or settlement (Noviomagus Icenorum) before then and the town lies on Stane Street, which may have been built on a much earlier track.
 The drainage aqueducts of Stane Street are still visible in the cellar of the Chapel Inn today.
 Roman coins dating from 31 BC to AD 395 have been found in the area and Coggeshall has been considered the site of a Roman station mentioned in the Itineraries of Antoninus.
 Coggeshall is situated at a ford of the River Blackwater, part of another path running from the Blackwater Valley to the Colne Valley.
 Where these paths crossed a settlement started.

-Coggeshall is mentioned in the Domesday Book of 1086 as Cogheshala.
-The Manor of Coggeshall was owned by a Saxon freeman named Cogga, and at the time of its entry there was "a mill; about 60 men with ploughs and horses, oxen and sheep; woodland with swine and a swineherd, four stocks of bees and one priest".
-William the Conqueror gave the Manor to Eustace, the Count of Boulogne.
+The vill of Coggeshall is mentioned as Cogheshala in the Domesday Book of 1086 within the Witham hundred of Essex.
+The vill was subdivided into three manors, each in different ownership, the most valuable of which was owned by Eustace, Count of Boulogne, who had acquired that manor since the Norman Conquest.
+At that time, Coggeshall had "a mill; about 60 men with ploughs and horses, oxen and sheep; woodland with swine and a swineherd, four stocks of bees and one priest".

+A priest was mentioned in the Domesday Book, suggesting Coggeshall was already a parish.
+The parish church, dedicated to St Peter ad Vincula ("St Peter in chains"), was rebuilt in the 15th century.

-The modern history of Coggeshall begins around 1140 when King Stephen and his queen Matilda, founded Coggeshall Abbey, a large Savigniac abbey with 12 monks from Savigny in France, the last to be established before the order was absorbed by the Cistercians in 1147.
-Matilda visited the Abbey for the last time in 1151 and asked for the Abbot's blessing, "If thou should never see my face again, pray for my Soul.
-More things are wrought by prayer than this World dreams of."
+Around 1140, King Stephen and his queen Matilda, founded Coggeshall Abbey on the south bank of the River Blackwater.
+It was a large Savigniac abbey with 12 monks from Savigny in France. the last to be established before the order was absorbed by the Cistercians in 1147.
+Matilda visited the abbey for the last time in 1151 and asked for the abbot's blessing, "If thou should never see my face again, pray for my soul.
+More things are wrought by prayer than this world dreams of."This phrase is also attributed elsewhere to Alfred Lord Tennyson so Rose's claimed origin of this phrase is questionable.